Wan-sdon-code/beyond-the-grades/README.md

 Cleaner?
 Also honest work.

+Teach them:

-> **Whatever you do, do it properly.
+> **Do your work properly.
 Don't cheat people.
-Don't look down
+Don't look down on others.**
-> on others.**

-Because sooner or later, life gives you questions that don't come with model answers. 😂
+Because one day, life will give them problems that don't come with model answers.

 ---

-## 📱 Growing Up Is Different Now

-Kids today have another world in their pocket.

-Social media.
+## ❤️ Teach Them to Be Good People

+Singapore is small.

+Different races.

+Different religions.

+Different cultures.

+Different backgrounds.

+Our kids will study, work and live with people who may be very different from them.

+Teach them early:

+**Different race?
+Respect.**

+**Different religion?
+Respect.**

+**Different background?
+Respect.**

+They don't have to agree with everybody.

+They don't have to believe the same things either.

+> **You don't have to be the same to treat someone properly.**

+Being successful means very little if you grow up looking down on other people.

+---

+## 📱 Don't Let Comparison Steal Their Childhood

+Growing up today is different.

+Open social media...

 Someone got better results.

-Someone got new shoes.
+Someone got new things.

 Someone went holiday.

-Someone looks like they're having the perfect life.
+Someone looks like they're living the perfect life.

-Then start thinking:
+Then:

 > **"Wah... how come everybody doing better than me?"**

-But what we see online isn't someone's whole life.

-Teach them not to measure their life against somebody else's best moments.
+Teach them that social media shows moments.

-Study hard.
+**Not somebody's whole life.**

-But go outside also.
+Study hard, but go and live also.

-Meet people.

 Play.

-Talk.
+Make friends.

 Spend time with family.

+Put the phone down sometimes.

 > **Childhood got no replay button.**